Questionable Advice: “People Used To Take Me Seriously. Then I Became A Software Vendor”

 [1] Yes, I know this experience is far from universal; LOTS of people in tech have not felt like their voices are heard or their expertise acknowledged.
 This happens disproportionately to women and other under-represented groups, but it also happens to plenty of members of the dominant groups.
 It’s just a really common thing!
 However that has not really been my experience — or if it has, I haven’t noticed — nor Abby’s, as far as I’m aware.

+[2] My first brush with columnar storage systems!
+Which is what makes Honeycomb possible today.

-[2] I have learned SO MUCH from watching the world class sales professionals we have at Honeycomb.
-Sales is a hard fucking gig, and doing it effectively means drawing from so many deep wells and disciplines — empathy, creativity, business acumen, technical expertise, and so much more.
-Selling to software engineers in particular means you are often dealing with cocky little shits who look down their noses at you.
+[3] I have learned SO MUCH from watching the world class sales professionals we have at Honeycomb.
+Sales is a tough gig, and doing it well involves many disciplines — empathy, creativity, business acumen, technical expertise, and so much more.
+Selling to software engineers in particular means you are often dealing with cocky little shits who think they could do your job with a few lines of code.
 On behalf of my fellow